rsoiffer/Forge-of-Stars/combat-rules.md

 The best way to recover from difficult combats is to spend some time resting.
 The benefits you gain from a rest depend on the length of the rest.
 You can perform light activity during a rest, such as standing guard, setting up camp, or eating a meal.

-If you take a 5-minute rest, you recover the ability to use any Encounter powers you have expended.
+If you take a 5-minute rest, you recover the ability to use any Encounter powers you have expended, and your recover all of your Mana.
 If you take a 1-hour rest, you heal HP equal to half of your maximum HP (this effect can only occur once per day).
 If you take an 8-hour rest, during which you get at least 5 hours of sleep, you heal to full HP, and you recover the ability to use any Daily powers you have expended.

 ## Dying